KitE797/eco_genomics_2025/population_genomics/popgen_notes.md

     -   process_bam.sh: processing the bams, uses program sambamba to convert sam to bam, sort, remove PCR dupes, and index
     -   bam_stats.sh: get mapping and coverage stats from our alignment
     -   After mapping.sh finishes running, I will submit this to SBATCH

+### 9/18/25: Review bam stats and setting up nucleotide diversity estimation using ANGSD

+-   Create new file to review our bam stats (found in 2101.stats.txt) to evaluate mapping success
+    -   Tried to do this, not working for me.
+Going to fix later
+-   Created a new script called `ANGSD.sh`
+    -   Creates the list of bam files
+-   Creating a wrapper
+    -   Leaving scripts to run over weekend